wealdtech/chaind/README.md

 Here, `chaindb.url` is the URL of a local PostgreSQL database with pasword 'secret' and 'eth2client.address' is the address of a supported beacon client node (gRPC for Prysm, HTTP for Teku and Lighthouse).

 `chaind` allows additional configuration for itself and its modules.
 It takes configuration from the command line, environment variables or a configuration file, but for the purposes of explaining the configuration options the configuration file is used.
 This should be in the home directory and called `.chaind.yml`.
+Alternatively, the configuration file can be placed in a different directory and referenced by `--base-dir`, for example `--base-dir=/home/user/config/chaind`; in this case the file should be called `chaind.yml` (without the leading period).

 ```
 # log-level is the base log level of the process.